-Join Lisa Larson-Kelley for an in-depth discussion in this video What is Skype, and why use it?, part of Up and Running with Skype for Windows.
+Join Lisa Larson-Kelley for an in-depth discussion in this video What is Skype, and why use it?, part of Learning Skype for Windows.

 Skype is a software application for making video and voice calls over the Internet.
 Over the past ten years, it's established itself as an essential tool for communication over the web.
 From calls from grandma and grandpa to international business meetings, it has over 300 million connected users worldwide today.
 Communications have come a long way since the early telephone.
 And Skype is finally fulfilling the promise of telepresence.
 Taking a leap forward from scratchy analog audio.
 To clear audio and even video conferencing, at the press of a button.